 We hear some version of this regularly: "We did radio a few years ago, spent a few months on it, didn't see anything move, and pulled the budget."
-It's a reasonable conclusion from the experience.
-It's also almost always a diagnosis of a specific execution problem, not evidence that radio doesn't work for the category or the market.
+It's almost always a diagnosis of a specific execution problem, not evidence that radio doesn't work for the category or the market.

 Failure Mode 1: Wrong Station

-A common pattern in failed campaigns: the business bought the station with the highest overall ratings in the market, without checking whether that station over-indexed with their specific customer.
+A common pattern in failed campaigns: the business bought the station with the highest overall ratings in the market, without checking whether that station's audience actually skewed toward their specific customer.
 A high-reach station whose audience skews toward 18–25 year-olds is a poor fit for a roofing company or an estate planning attorney, regardless of how impressive the overall numbers look.

-The fix isn't complicated, but it requires the conversation to happen before the contract is signed.
-Nielsen Scarborough data can show you which stations over-index with homeowners, high-income adults, parents of specific age children, or whatever attribute actually predicts purchase in your category.
+Audience research can show you which stations skew toward homeowners, high-income adults, parents of specific age children, or whatever attribute actually predicts purchase in your category.
 Station selection based on demo-specific audience composition consistently outperforms selection based on overall reach.
+For a look at how the four Treasure Valley stations break down by format, age, income, and homeownership, the audience profiles are worth reviewing before any buying decision.

 Failure Mode 2: Insufficient Frequency

 The pattern in failed campaigns: a modest budget spread across too many stations, delivering too few exposures per station to exceed the threshold on any of them.
-The advertiser is technically "on radio," running on four stations, but each individual listener hears the spot once or twice a week at most, which is below the level where brand building happens.
+The advertiser is technically "on radio," running on four stations, but each individual listener hears the spot once or twice a week at most.

 Concentration beats dispersion almost every time.
 One station at proper frequency (12–15 spots per week) produces significantly more measurable impact than four stations at 3–4 spots each.
-This is a counterintuitive lesson that costs advertisers money until they learn it: narrower distribution with higher frequency outperforms broad distribution with thin frequency, particularly for new brand campaigns where the objective is building recognition from scratch.
+Narrower distribution with higher frequency outperforms broad distribution with thin frequency, particularly for new brand campaigns where the objective is building recognition from scratch.

 Failure Mode 3: The Campaign Ended Too Early

 A three-month campaign is not long enough to evaluate radio's brand-building effect.
-It may be long enough to evaluate direct response (a specific offer, a phone number, a short-term promotion), but the core value proposition of radio, building the mental availability that makes your brand the first call, works on a longer time horizon.
+The core value proposition of radio — building the name recognition that makes your brand the first call — works on a longer time horizon.

 Gain Theory's analysis of advertising effects across categories found that 58% of total advertising profit occurs more than six months after the campaign runs.
-A business that runs for 90 days and measures results at day 91 is capturing less than half the value their investment generated, and they're attributing the under-performance to radio rather than to the evaluation methodology.
+A business that runs for 90 days and measures results at day 91 is capturing less than half the value their investment generated, and attributing the under-performance to radio rather than to the evaluation methodology.
+A QSR brand facing exactly this situation ran a 60-day media mix model before cutting radio — and the lagged contribution data reversed that decision entirely.

-The businesses that get the most from radio are the ones running continuously for 12+ months and measuring the right things: branded search volume, inbound call patterns, web traffic spikes correlated with spot airings, and year-over-year comparisons that account for seasonality.
-Modern attribution tools make this kind of measurement meaningfully more accessible than it was even five years ago.
-But the measurement has to be set up from the start, not improvised three months in when the question of whether to renew comes up.
+The businesses that get the most from radio run continuously for 12+ months and measure the right things: branded search volume, inbound call patterns, web traffic spikes correlated with spot airings, and year-over-year comparisons that account for seasonality.
+Modern attribution tools make this meaningfully more accessible than it was even five years ago — but the measurement has to be set up from the start, not improvised three months in when renewal comes up.

 The Fourth Variable: Creative

-Worth mentioning separately: a technically well-structured campaign, right station, sufficient frequency, adequate duration, can still underperform if the creative doesn't work.
+A technically well-structured campaign — right station, sufficient frequency, adequate duration — can still underperform if the creative doesn't work.
 Radio is an audio-only medium competing for attention while the listener is doing something else.
-The spots that break through do specific things: they mention the business name early and multiple times, they give the listener a reason to care in the first ten seconds, and they focus on one message rather than trying to communicate everything the business does.
+The spots that break through mention the business name early and multiple times, give the listener a reason to care in the first ten seconds, and focus on one message rather than everything the business does.

-Generic creative, the kind that could be for any company in any category, consistently underperforms creative built for a specific audience and a specific message.
-A business owner who wrote the script themselves at 9pm the night before the campaign launched should not be surprised when the results are unremarkable.
-Radio creative is not complicated, but it requires the same discipline as any other brand communication: clarity, specificity, and respect for the listener's limited attention.
+Generic creative consistently underperforms creative built for a specific audience and a specific message.
+Radio creative is not complicated, but it requires clarity, specificity, and respect for the listener's limited attention.

 What a Re-evaluation Looks Like

 If radio didn't work for your business in the past, the right question isn't "does radio work?"
 It's: which of these failure modes applied?
 Wrong station, thin frequency, short duration, and weak creative are all solvable problems.
-The medium itself, reaching 84% of adults every week, especially during in-vehicle commute time, in a market growing as fast as the Treasure Valley, hasn't changed.
+People are still in their cars every morning on Fairview, State Street, and the connector — in a market that keeps adding new residents, new commuters, and new potential customers.
 The execution variables are what determine whether a campaign succeeds.

 Want an honest assessment of what went wrong, and whether it's worth trying again?